hridyeshh/Portfolio/README.md

 ### AI Chat

 - Go to the Contact section (“Let’s connect.”)
-- Type your question in the search bar (e.g., “What experience do you have at Limeroad?”)
+- Type your question in the search bar (e.g., “What experience do you have at any_company?”)
 - Receive a formatted answer with a summary and bullet points, with numbers highlighted in yellow

 ### Resume & Contact